Sri Lanka arrests top policeman over alleged president assassination plot

 “The Criminal Investigation Division of police today arrested Nalaka De Silva after five days of questioning him,” police spokesman Ruwan Gunasekara said.

-Gunasekara said Silva was charged with plotting to kill the president, several senior police officials and a former defence secretary.
+Gunasekara said Silva was accused of plotting to kill the president, several senior police officials and a former defence secretary.

 Magistrates ordered Silva, a deputy inspector general of police, be detained until Nov.
 7.